Oaks Civic Association

 Although the annual BOCA Easter Egg Hunt has been postponed until next year, we invite you to participate in a socially distanced Easter Egg Scavenger Hunt and help our youngest residents and families have some fun.
 If you would like to participate, just place a picture of an Easter Egg in your front window.
 Create your own artwork or print one of four options included in this PDF.

-time of social distancing.
-Homeowners put
+fun during this time of social distancing.
+Homeowners put a sign and

-a Tiger Hunt.
+Hunt.
 See if you can find them this weekend as you search for

 eggs.
 After this weekend, we invite you to replace eggs with this